particle-iot/docs/src/content/datasheets/wi-fi/photon-2-argon-migration-guide.md

 <sup>2</sup>On the Argon, the buffer be resized larger in Device OS 3.2.0 and later.

-{{!-- BEGIN do not edit content below, it is automatically generated c6b3f6a9-8b4c-4e97-aa7d-ded5eff1f56d --}}
 Supported Baud Rates:

 | Baud Rate | Argon | P2 |